|

 In units of the paraxial blur radius, the

-RMS blur radius is just the value in
+RMS blur radius is just the square root of the quantity in

 brackets, [0.25-(Λ/3)+(Λ2/8)]1/2.